slahrichi/slogo_team02/README.md

 Another bug has something to do with the record and animationhandler, in which, the turtle seems to incorrectly move.
 In fact, it does animations twice and in the incorrect order.

+ResetCanvas button has its bugs and Changing the Background color can erase work done already.

 ## Impressions